Ikenga: Mythology and fables featuring Ikenga

 Ajikwu akpu isi bellowed out his fearsome shriek which thundered through the jungle in repeated echos that the verdue quivered in ominous pulses.
 The monster roused his fierce rage by scampering round his position as a means of revving up his momentum and sharpening a deadly attacking pulse.
 The vibrations burgeoned into a nauseating earthquake in the area.
 He mixed his excrement with urine and splashed the corrosive mixture in Ikenga's direction.
 Ikenga used his ekpeke shield and in a series of athletic diving and feigning withered the ferocious onslaught.
-In the same split second however Ajikwu akpu isi had charged towards Ikenga as he snorted and roared.
+In the same split second, however, Ajikwu akpu isi had charged towards Ikenga as he snorted and roared.
 Ikenga sprang onto an overhead tree branch like a huge cat and somersaulted round it to suspend atop on his hands like an acrobatic gymnast.

 As Ajikwu akpu isi thundered underneath in his charge, but missed Ikenga's backside by centimeters, Ikenga flung himself on the top horns of the monster.
 The two combatants hurtled through jungle flora and fauna in mortal battle.
 Ikenga mustered the last gram of strength in a titanic muscle flex as he twisted the neck of the beast which broke with such nerve shattering crack.
-There were few groans and whimperings followed by death thrubs and ghostly silence pervaded the vast jungle.
+There were few groans and whimpering followed by death throbs and ghostly silence pervaded the vast jungle.
 The Edo and Ododo warriors were stupefied by the incredible spectacle and in a momentary recovery they retreated in disarray.